saloniamatteo/styletostring/README.md

 This is a little script I made in bash that helps you add any style you like to a string.
 It's currently the first stable working version, so I'll just publish it for now.
+NOTE: this bash script DOES NOT have any dependencies.
+It currently has been tested on Termux (Android 9, no root) and Ubuntu 18.04, and they both work.
+If you find a bug, please create a new [issue over here](https://github.com/GoDzM4TT3O/styletostring/issues).

-Because of this, if you want to add another modifier to your string, I recommend adding it manually; for example: I have a string with a blue background ('\e[44mtest') and I want to make it bold, in that case I will add the number 1.
+If you want to add another modifier to your string,
-The result will be '\e[1;44mtest'.
+I recommend adding it manually (please check [

 Any contribution will be appreciated!